Bhai Dayala: Arrest

-Boiling
+Death

 On 11 November 1675 after Bhai Mati Das' execution Bhai Dayala refuted with temperament against the Mughals calling Aurangzeb a tyrant and cursed him for committing atrocities in the name of God and religion and said there would be a demise of the Mughal empire.
 Bhai Dayala was tied with an iron chain like a bundle then was made to stand erect into a big cauldron full of water with only his head and shoulders seen.
-The vessel was then heated to the boiling point as Bhai Dayala began to recite Japuji Sahib.
+The vessel was then heated to the boiling point as Bhai Dayala began to recite Japji Sahib.
 He was then roasted into a block of charcoal.